odin-lang/pkg.odin-lang.org/README.md

 The only thing you need to configure in GitHub is enabling pages, go to your repo -> settings -> pages and enable it, select GitHub actions as the deploy method.

-You need to set up a domain where the documentation is at the root, the default root is `name.github.io/repo` but this generator assumes the homepage is at `/`, not at `/repo`.

 Here is an example configuration, this goes at `.github/workflows/docs.yml`: